 - 3-4 large sprigs thyme

-- Combine all ingredients in a medium to large skillet.
-Stirring occasionally, bring to a boil and then reduce to a simmer.
-While stirring, simmer for 3-5 minutes or until the sauce has thickened.*
+- Simmer: While stirring, simmer for 3-5 minutes or until the sauce has thickened.
+See Note 1.

-- Turn off the heat and stir in butter (optional ingredient) until well combined.
+- Finish & Cool: Turn off the heat and stir in butter (optional ingredient) until well combined.
+Remove the sprigs of thyme and discard.
 Cool the sauce to room temperature.
-Remove the sprigs of thyme and discard.
+Serve immediately or refrigerate in a sealed container until needed.
+Garnish with fresh thyme of desired.